Smart tips for starting a new venture

 Consider Social Security options

-For the year in which you reach your FRA, the current limit jumps to $48,600, with $1 withheld for every $3 earned in excess of the limit.
+For the year in which you reach your FRA, the limit is changing from $48,600 in 2020 to $50,520 in 2021.
+With $1 withheld for every $3 earned in excess of the limit.
 In the years after reaching FRA, Social Security payments are no longer withheld for those working and receiving benefits at the same time.
 Your benefit amount will also be recalculated to give you credit for any months in which you did not receive a payment because of your earnings.
 The SSA sends out a notification letter with details about any increase in benefit amount.
 Remember that Social Security benefits are also subject to tax if your income reaches certain levels.

 How extra income impacts Social Security benefits

 Extra income could allow you to postpone Social Security withdrawals, which means higher benefits in the future.
-For example, if your FRA is 66, delaying collecting would increase overall lifetime benefits by 8% each year until you reach the maximum amount at age 70.
+For example, if your FRA is 66, delaying collecting until after your FRA would increase overall lifetime benefits by 8% each year until you reach the maximum amount at 70.
 Self-employment can be a great way to “bridge” the years between leaving a regular paycheck and collecting Social Security benefits.

 Talk to us